kisekitw/tfjs-vis/README.md

     yLabels: ['size', 'temperature'],
   }
   ```
-* @param container An `HTMLElement` or `Surface` in which to draw the chart
+* @param container An `HTMLElement` or `Surface` in which to draw the chart.
-* @param opts optional parameters
+* @param opts optional parameters.
 * @param opts.colorMap which colormap to use.
 One of viridis|blues|greyscale.
-Defaults to viridis
+Defaults to viridis.
 * @param opts.domain a two element array representing a custom output domain
   for the color scale.
 Useful if you want to plot multiple heatmaps using
   the same scale.
+* @param opts.xLabel label for x axis
+* @param opts.yLabel label for y axis
-* @param opts.width width of chart in px
+* @param opts.width width of chart in px.
-* @param opts.height height of chart in px
+* @param opts.height height of chart in px.
-* @param opts.fontSize fontSize in pixels for text in the chart
+* @param opts.fontSize fontSize in pixels for text in the chart.

 ## Metrics